 One of my favorite vegetable is cauliflower and I love to create new recipes with it.
 Mostly for my family.
 Okay, particularly for my husband because our 4-year-old son and I already love this vegetable so much that we can live on it.
 We never need anything complicated.
 Give us a head of raw cauliflower and we can just sprinkle some salt, squeeze some lemon on the florets and eat it as a side.
 On the other hand, my husband is quite picky about some vegetables including cauliflower, so I try to find the right recipe for him.
 Guess what?
 He ate this broccoli cauliflower casserole so heartily that he finished it in a minute and asked for the second.

 This is the second cauliflower recipe he liked in one week and you can imagine how I am proud of myself.
-He already has a favorite cauliflower recipe that I make often and shared with you long time ago: Cheesy Cauliflower Casserole.
+He already has a favorite cauliflower recipe that I make often and shared with you long time ago: Cheesy Cauliflower Recipe.
 We even made a video for it in case you need.
 This time I wanted to change things a bit though and came up with this amazing broccoli cauliflower casserole.

 I didn’t have enough cauliflower on the day I made this casserole, so I decided to combine it with broccoli.
 They are from the same family, aren’t they?
 I was keeping that broccoli to try the Sriracha Honey Roasted Broccoli recipe I saw on Barefeet In The Kitchen.
 Will definitely try it later.